By Brad / Aug, 31

 Any link in any email you send through ConvertKit can have what ConvertKit calls a “link trigger” attached to it.
 The simplistic and most useful link trigger is one that tags a subscriber with a piece of information if they click on the link.
 For example, if you have social share icons in the footer of your email for Pinterest and Instagram, you can add a link trigger for each.
 Now, when a subscriber clicks on either link, their profile in ConvertKit will be tagged with “Pinterest – Click” or “Instagram – Click” or similar.
 You can give each tag any descriptive name you like.

 What can you do with ConvertKit tags?
 The possibilities are nearly endless.

 These are just a few ideas we have tried and tested.
 In short, ConvertKit tags allow you to make each email relevant to the segment of subscribers receiving it.
-This drives higher engagement,lower unsubscribes and maximizes product sales.
+This drives higher engagement for your food blog, lower unsubscribes and maximizes sales of your related products.

 With ConvertKit the open rate on Kristine’s welcome email increased by 65% and its click rate increased by 37%.
 A 37% increase in subscriber confirmations?
 Yes please!

 Each auto-responder in her welcome sequence has also seen an increase in opens and clicks.

 Broadcasts of new post content have similarly seen a 40%-50% increase in open rates versus our previous system.